hewad-mubariz/reactnative-50-days/README.md

 # Day 4 Sticky Header

 Sticky Header component that interpolates its content to the Y-axis origin based on the defined value.

+# Day 5 Animated Cards

+The AnimatedCards component displays a list of cards (Master or Visa) that can be expanded when pressed.
+When a card is expanded, the component navigates to the CardDetail screen.
+The cards are animated with React Native Reanimated, and the animations include moving the cards to their expanded positions, changing the opacity of the close button, and translating the title.